Jordan • UNESCO World Heritage Site

 Criterion (iii): Testimony to cultural tradition

-The site provides exceptional testimony to the Nabataean civilisation, an Arabian culture that controlled crucial frankincense and silk trade routes whilst developing sophisticated desert survival techniques.
-Petra uniquely preserves evidence of this vanished culture that served as a cultural crossroads between Arabia, Egypt, and the Greco-Roman world.
+The site provides exceptional testimony to the Nabataean civilization, an Arabian culture that controlled crucial frankincense and silk trade routes while developing desert survival techniques.
+Petra preserves evidence of this vanished culture that served as a cultural crossroads between Arabia, Egypt, and the Greco-Roman world.

 IV